wontothree/wontothree.github.io/_posts/paperreview/2024-10-13-aggressive-driving-with-mppi-control.md

 # Reference

 - E. A. Theodorou and E. Todorov, “Relative entropy and free energy dualities: Connections to path integral and kl control,” in Decision and Control (CDC), 2012 IEEE 51st Annual Conference on.
 IEEE, 2012
-- E. A. Theodorou, “Nonlinear stochastic control and information the- oretic dualities: Connections, interdependencies and thermodynamic interpretations,” Entropy, vol. 17, no. 5, p.
+- E. A. Theodorou, “Nonlinear stochastic control and information theoretic dualities: Connections, interdependencies and thermodynamic interpretations,” Entropy, vol. 17, no. 5, p.
 3352, 2015.